isovalent/ebpf-docs/docs/ebpf-library/libbpf/userspace/bpf_program__attach_uprobe_multi.md

 - [https://github.com/torvalds/linux/commit/1cc33161a83d](https://github.com/torvalds/linux/commit/1cc33161a83d)
 - [https://github.com/torvalds/linux/commit/a6ca88b241d5](https://github.com/torvalds/linux/commit/a6ca88b241d5)

-This field is optional, and can be `NULL` if you do not need to pass any cookies.
+This field is optional, and can be `NULL` if you do not need to pass any USDT reference counters.

 #### `session`